 Join us for a bicycling experience like none other!
 An exceptional experience with everlasting memories.

 The Five in 50 Covered Bridge Ride takes riders on a trip experiencing the rural Indiana countryside through five historic covered bridges.
 Riders of all skill levels are encouraged to participate.
+All ride distances--12 miles, 25 miles, or 50 miles-- are just $35!
 We suggest that you select a ride distance that matches your skill/fitness level.
 Families are welcome!

 Registration and ride start is located at the Boys and Girls Club of Rush County.
 Riders lead the Willkie Days parade before journeying down scenic county roads and through Rush County's beautiful, historic covered bridges and five small towns.
 The ride concludes at the Boys and Girls Club, where after-ride showers are available.

 All proceeds from the event support the Rush County community via the Rush County Community Foundation.
 Donations (including $25 of your registration fee) are tax-deductible and will be acknowledged electronically upon receipt.
 Additionally, all donations will be generously matched $2 for $1 by Lilly Endowment Inc. GIFT VII!

 Take in breathtaking scenery, improve your fitness, and support a community's efforts to preserve a piece of history.
 The Five in 50 Covered Bridge Ride offers riders the premier riding experience in our region.
 In a post-event survey, 100% of last year's riders indicated that they will return this year.
 Here's what else riders had to say:

 Your support of the Five in 50 Covered Bridge Ride directly impacts the Rush County community.